Skip to main content

 General information

-• Select Customer from the list via the ellipsis (...), this will populate the Name and Branch fields.
+• Select a Customer from the list via the ellipsis (...), which will populate the Name and Branch fields.

 • You can then select the Contract Type.

-When you select Service Contract, some new fields will appear.
+When you select Service Contract, the fields available will change.

 If you need to make any changes to the Nominal Codes linked to the service type, you can click on the Action Tray and select the Nominal icon.